Department of Labor Finalizes Claims and Appeals Regulations for Disability Benefits

 In addition, the final rules provide protection for claimants who erroneously conclude that their administrative remedies have been deemed exhausted due to a plan’s violation of the claims procedures, and decide to take their claims directly to court.
 If a court rejects the claimant’s request for immediate review on the basis that the plan meets the minor error exception (described above), the claim is considered re-filed on appeal upon the plan’s receipt of the court’s decision.
 At that juncture, the plan is required to provide the claimant notice of the re-filing, and the claimant then has the right to pursue the claim at the plan’s internal appeal stage.

 Coverage Rescissions as Adverse Benefit Determinations

 The final rules provide that a rescission of disability coverage (cancellation or discontinuation of coverage with retroactive effect, except due to non-payment of premiums) is considered an “adverse benefit determination” for purposes of the claims procedures, even without an accompanying denial of a claim for benefits.
-Under the current claims procedures, a rescission of coverage would be considered an adverse benefit determination only if the rescission is the basis for a denial of a claim for benefits (e.g. a plan denies an individual’s disability claim because it discovers that the individual is not eligible for disability coverage under the plan).
-The final rules provide, however, that a rescission of disability benefit coverage, even in the absence of an accompanying claim denial, would be considered an adverse benefit determination, and would therefore trigger applicable procedural rights under the claims procedures.
+Under the current claims procedures, rescission of coverage would be considered an adverse benefit determination only if the rescission is the basis for a denial of a claim for benefits (e.g. a plan denies an individual’s disability claim because it discovers that the individual is not eligible for disability coverage under the plan).
+The final rules provide, however, that rescission of disability benefit coverage, even in the absence of an accompanying claim denial, would be considered an adverse benefit determination, and would, therefore, trigger applicable procedural rights under the claims procedures.

 Culturally and Linguistically Appropriate Notices